-Don’t Forget Native Google Analytics Features
+Don’t Forget Google Analytics for B2B Sales Leads

-For some companies who don’t quite need all the bells and whistles of these solutions, it may be enough to just use GA as described above for selective enterprise identification and also invest in a premium LinkedIn subscription for better prospect outreach features.
+For some companies who don’t quite need all the bells and whistles of the 3rd-party vendor solutions, it may be enough to just use GA as described above for selective enterprise identification and also invest in a premium LinkedIn subscription for better prospect outreach features.

 Have you used Google Analytics and/or 3rd-party B2B IP tracking products to help identify companies visiting your website?
-What do you like and not like about them?
+What do your sales and marketing teams like and not like about these tools?